-- In addition to physical and mental labour, employees expend emotional labour.
-Sometimes individuals are required to manage their emotions.
-For instance, you may be very angry with a co-worker or manager, but you may choose to suppress that anger in the interest of keeping the peace. - Emotional labour refers to the requirement to express organizationally desired emotions at work. - Emotional dissonance occurs when an employee is required to project one emotion while simultaneously feeling another.
+- Emotions are reactions to a person or an event.
+Emotions are more likely to be fleeting than moods. - Emotions and moods are closely connected and can influence each other.
+Emotions can turn into moods when focus from the object is removed.
+Also, good or bad moods can make us more emotional. - 2.
+Choosing Emotions: Emotional Labour - Sometimes individuals are required to manage their emotions.
+For instance, you may be very angry with a co-worker or manager, but you may choose to suppress that anger in the interest of keeping the peace and/or your job. - Emotional labour refers to the requirement to express desired emotions at work. - A challenge arises when employees have to project one emotion while feeling another.
+This difference is emotional dissonance and can negatively affect employees.

 Teaching Tip: Students often wonder if emotional labour is "honest."
 Have them discuss their views on this.
-Ask them if they would prefer that the McDonald's employee lash out at them if they're having a bad day.
+Ask them if they would prefer that the McDonalds employee lash out at them if they're having a bad day.